Loading617/EJIPTVeditor/README.md

 # EJ IPTV Editor
-A IPTV Editor for Windows
+EJIPTVEditor is (An Acronym for Enjoy IPTV Editor) for Windows